cloudonix/java-future-helper/README.md

 ## `CompletableFuture` helper class - `Futures`

-All of the methods are static methods in the class named `Futures`.
+All of the methods are static methods in the class named `Futures`.  *[Note: the information in this section may be out of date.
+Consult the Javadoc for the full details]*

 ### Synchronous completion helpers